yafeng/pqpq_python/README.md

 EXAMPLE2
 If you have a PSM table, but want to do clustering at peptide level.
 You can use script grouppsm.py to merge psm data into peptide level.
+Note: In order to detect potential PTMs clustering, you need to differentiate peptide sequences of PTMs to those without PTMs before you group PSMs table to peptide table.

+For example:
+FYT+79.966DIDELGK is a peptide with phospho mod at Threonine(T), same peptide seq without mods can be written as FYTDIDELGK.
+Or it can be FYtDIDELGK (modifiied amimo acid is in lower case) vs FYTDIDELGK.
+As long as you make the sequence different in a way, modified peptides won't be groupped into peptides without modifications.

 python grouppsm.py --in file1 --out file2 --method median